St Paul’s C.E. Primary School

 - continues to have difficulty in developing English and Maths skills

 - has social, emotional, mental health difficulties which substantially or regularly interfere with the child’s own learning or that of the other learners

-- has sensory or physical needs and require additional specialist equipment or require regular advice or visits by a specialist service
+- has sensory or physical needs and requires additional specialist equipment or requires regular advice or visits by a specialist service

 - has on-going communication or interaction difficulties that limit the development of social relationships and cause substantial barriers to learning